-The Company did not make any investments or incur any expenses in relation to environmental protection activities in 2022 and 2021.
+The Company did not make any investments or incur any expenses in relation to environmental protection activities in 2023 and 2022.

-The Company's directors consider that no significant contingencies exist when it comes to the environmental protection and improvement and do not consider it necessary to post any provision for environmental risks and expenses at 31 December 2022.
+The Company's directors consider that no significant contingencies exist when it comes to the environmental protection and improvement and do not consider it necessary to post any provision for environmental risks and expenses at 31 December 2023.

-No amount has been allocated to these items, nor was there any changes in expenses or provisions in 2022, and nor were any forward contracts signed or grants received in relation to greenhouse gas emission allowances.
+No amounts were allocated to these items in 2023, and nor were there any movements in expenses or provisions during the year.
+Moreover, no futures contracts were signed or subsidies received for greenhouse gas emission allowances.

-Information on conflicts of interest affecting directors and their related persons h) Customer Service Department
+Information on conflicts of interest affecting directors and their related persons h) Customer service

-At the end of 2022 and 2021, none of the Company's directors, nor any person related to them within the meaning of Article 229 of the Capital Companies Law (Ley de Sociedades de Capital), notified the other directors of any conflict they may have, either directly or indirectly, with the Company's own interests.
+At the end of 2023 and 2022, none of the Company's directors, nor any person related to them within the meaning of Article 229 of the Capital Companies Law (Ley de Sociedades de Capital), notified the other directors of any conflict they may have, either directly or indirectly, with the Company's own interests.